wareya/LOH/README.md

 All three steps are optional, and whether they're done is stored in the header.
 This means you can use LOH as a preprocessor or postprocessor for other formats, e.g. applying delta coding to an image before `zip`ing it, or applying Huffman coding to an `lz4` file.

+Each step is applied to arbitrarily-sized chunks, which are listed by start location (both in the compressed and decompressed file) after the LOH file's header.
+For simplicity's sake, the encoder splits the file into 4 chunks, or chunks with 32k source file length, whichever results in bigger chunks.

 ### Lookback

 The LZSS-style layer works strictly with bytes, not with a bitstream.